-With most of my family in Europe, I love how technology gives me that instant gratification.
+With most of my family in Europe, I love how technology gives me instant gratification.
 All I have to do is pick up my device and connect with family from miles away [any time my little heart desires].
-I love to hear the excitement in my nephew’s tone as he begins taking his first baby steps.
+I love to hear the excitement in my nephew’s tone as he takes his first baby steps.
 I love that technology allows me to be a part of his life.

-But I’ll be completely honest: this world of technology––frightened me a bit a few days ago.
+But I’ll be completely honest: this world of technology—frightened me a bit a few days ago.

 But what happened next made me change my point of view on technology.
 The mother handed a tablet to her screaming child to quiet her down.

 I looked directly at my mother and felt extremely blessed that she allowed me to play with toys, run around outdoors, play in the rain, and didn’t mind when my sister and me made a house (mess) out of blankets, chairs, and pillows.
 In that moment, I felt extremely blessed that I didn’t own my first phone until I was 15 years old.
 I am thankful my mother spent quality time with me.
 When I cried she gave me affection, she read to me and played games with me.